SpatialActor: Exploring Disentangled Spatial Representations for Robust Robotic Manipulation: Conclusion

 \section{Conclusion}

-In this work, we present~\method, a framework for robust spatial representation in robotic manipulation that addresses the challenges of precise spatial understanding, sensor noise, and effective interaction. \method~disentangles semantic and geometric information, with the geometric branch divided into high-level and low-level components: SGM adaptively fuses semantic-guided geometric priors with raw depth features for robust high-level geometry, while SPT captures low-level spatial cues through position-aware interactions.
-Extensive experiments across 50+ simulated and real-world tasks demonstrate that \method~achieves higher success rates and strong robustness under diverse conditions.
-These results highlight the importance of disentangled spatial representations for developing more robust and generalizable robotic systems.
+In this work, we present~\method, a framework for robust spatial representation in robotic manipulation. \method~disentangles semantic and geometric information, with the geometric branch comprising a high-level module (SGM), which fuses semantic-guided geometric priors with depth features, and a low-level module (SPT), which captures fine-grained spatial cues through position-aware interactions.
+Experiments across 50+ simulated and real-world tasks show that \method~achieves higher success rates and strong robustness, underscoring the value of disentangled spatial representations for reliable manipulation.